 The Dispute Resolution Officer will help you clarify your issues and discuss available options and resources.
 Once options and approaches are explored you may decide to handle the issue on your own, not take any action, seek mediation or a facilitated process with the other party, or begin the grievance process by filing a written complaint.

 The Dispute Resolution Process

 The dispute resolution process is a participatory and creative process and is required prior to filing a formal grievance.
 This process increases satisfaction with the outcome, helps preserve an ongoing working relationship, and opens opportunities for future workplace success.

 In the complaint process, the dispute resolution officer, as an impartial third party, will consult individually with the parties to gather relevant information, identify both of your issues and interests, and explore options for resolution.
 A facilitated discussion may be helpful to allow for understanding how to move forward.
 The DRO is not the decision-maker in the complaint process or an advocate for any party to the dispute.

 Once the dispute resolution process is closed, if you are not satisfied with the outcome of the dispute resolution efforts, then you may pursue the formal grievance procedure.
 You have 10 university business days from the date that the complaint is closed to file your grievance.
-Grievances are filed through the Conflict Management and Dispute Resolution Office to the appropriate university official as set forth in the Handbook of Operating Procedures, Grievance Policy.
+Grievances are filed through the Office of Conflict Management and Dispute Resolution to the appropriate university official as set forth in the Handbook of Operating Procedures, Grievance Policy.
 The Dispute Resolution Process and Grievance Procedure Flowchart [PDF] provides a visual for following the steps in the policy.